 Just to explain in brief – A tax invoice is an invoice that contains the amount of tax payable, in addition to all standard invoice information.
 It shows the goods and services tax, commonly recognized as GST.
 It’s not just the evidence of goods and services supplied but also crucial for the tax-registered people to claim the input tax credit.

-Topics like such certainly require detailed knowledge.
-To make this commercial document a bit more clear and understandable, go through this article.
+Topics like this certainly require detailed knowledge.
+To make this commercial document a bit more clear and understandable, let’s start with the basics!

 What is a tax invoice?

-Tax invoice is a legal document sent by a tax registered dealer to another in order to claim the input tax credit.
+A tax invoice is a legal document sent by a tax-registered dealer to another in order to claim the input tax credit.
 Any business registered for GST has to send a tax invoice for every taxable sale that takes place.
 This invoice shows the taxes applied to the goods and services.

 If you are not a tax-registered business then you may not charge GST and so there is no need to issue a tax invoice.
 You can simply send a standard invoice.